apache/flink-web/contributing/improve-website.md

 ./build.sh -p
 ```

 The script compiles the Markdown files into HTML and starts a local webserver.
 Open your browser at `http://localhost:4000` to view the website including your changes.
+The Chinese translation is located at `http://localhost:4000/zh`.
 The served website is automatically re-compiled and updated when you modify and save any file and refresh your browser.

 Alternatively you can build the web site using Docker (without augmenting your host environment):